 SheReads.com asked me to write a list of five books that I love and want to tell you all about and I thought, “No problem, that’s easy, I love recommending books!”
-Apparently I still don’t know myself that well – coming up with a list of books I love and think everyone else should read is easy, narrowing that list down to only five was impossible.
+Apparently, I still don’t know myself that well – coming up with a list of books I love and think everyone else should read is easy, narrowing that list down to only five was impossible.
 So I give you a list of 13 books I love so much that I’ll drop everything to talk about them.
 This is what Jasmine Guillory reads:

 32 Candles by Ernessa T. Carter